Problem with the Median House Price. Things You Must Know.

 Ignores Supply and Demand Dynamics: The median house price does not account for the underlying supply and demand dynamics of the market.
 A rising median price might be wrongly interpreted as a sign of a strong market, even if there is an massive oversupply of properties in the area.

-Housing Market Health: The median house price does not provide insights into other crucial factors, such as the number of days homes stay on the market, the inventory of unsold homes, or the number of foreclosures.
+Housing Market Health: The median house price does not provide insights into other crucial factors, such as the number of days properties stay on the market, the inventory of unsold homes, or the number of foreclosures.
 These factors are essential for a comprehensive understanding of market health.

 Here is why Median Price Is Not A Good Indicator of Market Strength